ronitsingh10/FineTune/README.md

 ## URL Schemes

-Control FineTune from Terminal, shell scripts, [Shortcuts](https://support.apple.com/guide/shortcuts-mac), [Raycast](https://raycast.com), or any app that can open URLs.
+Control FineTuneFX from Terminal, shell scripts, [Shortcuts](https://support.apple.com/guide/shortcuts-mac), [Raycast](https://raycast.com), or any app that can open URLs.
+Editor's note: This is a legacy feature from FineTune and has not been tested for FineTuneFX

 ### Actions